CMUAbstract/edb-rat/README.md

 driver installation is likely necessary, as described in this [tutorial from SparkFun](https://learn.sparkfun.com/tutorials/how-to-install-ftdi-drivers/mac).

+## Board status

+The four LEDs on the top of the board indicate status as follows:

+    * ORANGE
+        - short single pulse: flashed on boot
+        - continuously on : in interactive debug mode
+    * GREEN (flashing): powered (from USB or FET), idle
+    * RED: error occured, error code encoded as frequency of flashing (see on scope)
+    * YELLOW: currently unused

 ## EDB commands

+A brief help for each console command can be obtained by running the command with `--help` argument.

+'''ATTENTION''': Disconnect WISP from the FET programmer when working with EDB, because the FET leaks power to the WISP, even when the FET is connected in the self-powered configuration.
+Also, when working with the RFID reader, keep it off while configuring things in the EDB console, and only turn it on once all is ready for the experiment.
+Otherwise, events will happen in the middle of you trying to set things up (e.g. enable watchpoints, etc.), which is very likely to confuse EDB.

 ### Sense and set energy level on the target device